 The extent of tablet design has to be balanced with the costs involved.
 For each additional feature on the tablet, the cost of producing the drug goes up.
 Furthermore, specialized manufacturing equipment may be required for pills with special shapes and designs.
-Pharmaceutical companies spend upward of US$2 billion on drug development for each approved drug, so it is important to be cost-efficient in both research and manufacture.
+Pharmaceutical companies spend upward of US$2.5 billion on drug development for each approved drug, so it is important to be cost-efficient in both their research and manufacture.

 Reducing costs, fulfilling regulatory requirements and being patient-friendly while deterring counterfeit is no easy feat.
 In addressing all these factors, drug tablet design becomes a task that demands careful consideration and planning paired with a degree of flair and creativity.